U.N. Chief Opens General Assembly with Jabs at Trump, North KoreaWorld | September 19, 2017, Tuesday // 17:01| views

 Secretary-General Antonio Guterres kicked off the United Nations General Assembly's annual debate on Tuesday by warning that we're living in "a world in pieces," and some very thinly veiled jabs at the current U.S. leader's efforts to solve the biggest problems on the planet.

-"Our world is in trouble," Guterres said in his speech, which served as a prelude to speeches later Tuesday by world leaders.
+"Our world is in trouble," Guterres said in his speech, which served as a prelude to speeches later Tuesday by world leaders including President Donald Trump.
 "People are hurting and angry.
 They see insecurity rising, inequality growing, conflict spreading and climate changing."

 The U.N. chief went on to outline seven key threats facing the world, and the major challenges to resolving them: the risk of nuclear conflict, international terrorism, unresolved conflicts and violations of international humanitarian law, climate change, rising inequality, cybersecurity, and the refugee crisis.